Klingon scripts: Skybox pIqaD

 The triangular punctuation marks have been accepted into the common usage of the KLI pIqaD (see above).

 Klingon can also be written with no spaces or punctuation at all; this form is more common on the TV shows.
 As in English, Klingon text can be left-justified, center-justified, or right-justified, and written in vertical columns on banners.

 Due to its nature, the "Skybox" Alphabet is ill-suited to writing Klingon, in that ambiguity in the alphabet is apparent, so different words are spelled the same way; these are homographs.
 The heartiest commendations and the gravest insults could be written identically; however, context would go a long way to disambiguating homographs.

 Mandel script

 A third script, known as the Klinzhai or Mandel script, was included in The U.S.S.
 Enterprise Officer's Manual (1980).
 It holds more closely to the D7 battlecruiser hull markings and is also loosely based upon the conceptual art of Matt Jeffries, TOS set designer.

 Its letters map to various letters and digraphs of English, but they have no relation to Marc Okrand's Klingon language.
 Like the other two alphabets, it is probably written in the same direction as English.

-Some fans have suggested this alphabet could be used to write Klingon in its native form.

 In 1989, a fan by the name of David Christensen of Seattle, Washington, developed the first computer text font based on the Mandel script, prior to there being font software, meaning the font was built entirely in ResEdit.